javabr/javabr-logging/README.md

        muleEnvironmentName="${mule.env}" />
 ```

-The field artifactId should match your pom.xml artifactId.
-This is not mandatory, but adds extra clarity and filtering capabilities to your logging.
+The artifactId should match your pom.xml artifactId.
+This is not mandatory but adds extra clarity and filtering capabilities to your logging.

-4. Then you can populate the **Log's** fields:
+4. Populate the Log fields:

 ![image](https://github.com/javabr/javabr-logging/assets/1243385/c51e2077-baf5-487b-bf3f-d453a3ee3f4c)

-5. The last step is to make sure your log4j2.xml file contains a AsyncLogger node that matches the **artifactId** in your javabr log configuration:
+5. Ensure your log4j2.xml file contains an AsyncLogger node that matches the artifactId in your javabr-logging configuration:

 ![image](https://github.com/javabr/javabr-logging/assets/1243385/aeb1b714-67fd-43d2-b746-7b48eb22f1c6)